konradha/konradha.github.io/content/posts/radiative_transfer.md

 differential equation, ie. there's a so-called _scattering kernel_ phi that needs to be evaluated at every point we want to solve this PDE for.
 Depending on how precise you want to solve this may be a really expensive thing to do.
+--->
+### The setup
+We start from a very common formulation of a PDE problem: Take some operator L defined on some region, have it equal some source term f.
+This additionally has some (periodic) boundary condition.

 ### The background -- PINNs and Surrogate models
-Let's keep this short: Your PDE can be solved by a vanilla neural net.
-Choosing your activation function(s) carefully, you might even have some [guarantees](...) on how well this should work theoretically.
+Your PDE can be solved by a vanilla neural net.
+Choosing your activation functions carefully, you might even have some [guarantees](https://arxiv.org/abs/2104.08938) on how well this works on paper.

 ### Implementation -- Ease and bottlenecks; acceleration
-Now: Roll your own PINN object for fun and profit.
-This approach may be extended to your given problem (ie. another PDE or maybe an inverse problem by introducing another neural net that approximates your parameter estimate ... but I digress) pretty quickly.
+Now: Roll your own PINN object.
+This approach may be extended to your given problem fairly quickly.
+(ie. another PDE or maybe an inverse problem by introducing another neural net that approximates your parameter estimate ... see the lecture I've linked below for more possibilities).

-Class definition
+Class definition: Create an object that contains your solver, the parameter space and all the methods you'd need to compute your problem.

 ```python
 class PINN:
     def __init__(self, n_int, n_sb, n_tb, n_out):